Psychedelic/plug-docs/docs/build-an-app-examples/build-app-plugged.md

 </div>
 ```

-We're going to replace the comments with the required structure, as we go.
+We're going to replace the comments with the required structure, as we go!

 ## Custom styles 👄